 Currently, you can add instructor notes.
-From such notes, you are welcome to link to your own material, perhaps a google doc, or web page, or PowerPoint slides.
+From such notes, you are welcome to link to your own material, perhaps a google doc, or web page, or slides.

 Eventually we do hope to support having instructors create and add their own material directly in a zyBook.
 But there are several tricky issues.